stphivos/django-angular2-fullstack-devops/README.md

-# django-angular2-fullstack-compact
+# django-angular2-fullstack-devops
-All-in-one django/angular2 environment seed with cli interface for devops on aws using ansible/packer/terraform
+All-in-one django/angular2 seed with cli interface for multi-environment devops on aws using ansible/packer/terraform

 Save weeks or even months of work!